Morklympious/Morklympious.github.io/_posts/2016-08-09-Hoist-'em-up.md

 }
 ```

-These are two of many ways that you could define a function in javascript. the first definition is called a function definition.
+These are two of many ways that you could define a function in javascript. the first definition is called a function declaration.
 The second is called a function expression.

 __Function declarations in javascript are hoisted__